jasujm/bridge/README.md

     >     --connect='["tcp://peer1.example.com:5555",…]' tcp://*:5555 &
     $ bridgegui tcp://localhost:5555

 Players and their cards are shown in the middle of the screen.
 The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).
-Only the cards of the player in turn and (during the playing phase) the dummy are shown at any time.

 Note!
-The application does not yet correctly handle peers and clients leaving and rejoining the game.
-If connection is lost, the position is never reassigned.
+The application does not yet correctly handle peers leaving and rejoining the game.
+If a peer or a card server crashes, the session is likely lost.

 ### Score